tendence/refl_L1/README.md

-Code and data for \<Spectral reflectance reconstruction using L1-norm penalization for colour reproduction \>
+Updated Code and data for \<Spectral reflectance reconstruction using L1-norm penalization for colour reproduction \>

 Computational colour science tool can be find in https://ww2.mathworks.cn/matlabcentral/fileexchange/40640-computational-colour-science-using-matlab-2e.
 Author is Professor Stephen Westland.